BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/Resources.md

 # CANVAS
 We will use `Canvas` to display our resources with progress bars.

-1. Create new canvas `MainCanvas` and unselect it, we will use this as our main canvas, we will have other UI such as menus in here.
+1. Create new canvas `MainCanvas` and uncheck it, we will use this as our main canvas, we will have other UI such as menus in here.

 In `MainCanvas`, create: